 Gauthier and Sons' Construction, Inc. was founded in 1930 by Alex Gauthier.
 The company established itself as a grading contractor serving municipalities, general contractors and residential contractors.
 Alex's son, Ervan began working with his father in 1936.
 Alex passed away in 1960, and in 1964 the company incorporated and unionized.
-(Alex Gauthier is pictured here in 1948, second from left).
+(Alex Gauthier is pictured above taken in 1948, second from left).

 During World War II, Gauthier turned to logging and sawmill operations to help support the war effort.
 Material they produced was used in ship construction by the US Navy.
 Following the war and years later, contracts included hauling sludge by-products for American Can Paper Company and other business like the Bell Telephone Company.
 A very significant project that gave Gauthier great recognition, was the construction of the Green Bay Metropolitan Sewage District in 1972.